rmadar/pandoc-templates/README.md

 ```

 Title, author and abstract are specifed using the markdown file header.
 The table of contents is added by default
-but this can be modified in `makeArticle`
+but this can be modified in `makeArticle`.
+The latex template `templates/document_template.tex` can be tuned/improved.

 ### Latex book

-The same options are available then for the article (execpt the abstract):
+The same options are available then for the article (except the abstract).

 ```
 makeBook notes.md book.pdf